Start the conversation

 NOTE: When you see the “Warning” sign, it means that a stock did not meet our minimum criteria for profitability to get a VQScore.
 There are exceptions – some stocks without a VQScore can still make you money.
 Our investing experts will always let you know about those opportunities.
 And the VQScores can change every day as market conditions fluctuate, so check back on your stock soon.

 A stock’s VQScore is determined by its position our Value Quadrants.
 Each Value Quadrant represents a different combination of a stock’s value, demand, and growth prospects.

 Stocks in Quadrant 4 – meaning they have a VQScore of 4.00 or higher – give you the best opportunity at the biggest returns.

 Buying these shares is like picking up Netflix stock before it soared to today’s record highs.
 A $1,000 investment in NFLX when it had a VQScore of 4+ would be worth more than $16,000 today.

-Profit opportunities from stocks scoring 1.00 – 3.99 take a much closer analysis to find.
+Profit opportunities from stocks scoring 1.00 – 3.99 take a much closer analysis to find – and that's what our experts are looking out for every day.
 We regularly release such opportunities and detailed stock research here.